archivesunleashed/aut/.github/PULL_REQUEST_TEMPLATE.md

 * Does this change require documentation to be updated?
 * Does this change add any new dependencies?
 * Does this change require any other modifications to be made to the repository (ie. Regeneration activity, etc.)?
-* Could this change impact execution of existing code?
+* Could this change or impact execution of existing code?

 # Interested parties

 Tag (@ mention) interested parties.

+Thanks in advance for your help with the Archives Unleashed Toolkit!